Graham Beck

 You have three main options, each with a different time-to-market.

 Don't try to be everything to everyone.
-Win one niche completely before moving to the next (as seen in the image above).
+Win one niche completely before moving to the next (as seen in the image below).

 Offer a tool that is valuable to the seller even without buyers.